Rigid Heddle Warping Tips

 - Attach it to the cloth beam by using a half hitch.

-- Run the string to the outside of the heddle or through the last slot and over the back of the loom.
+- Run the string outside of the heddle or through the last slot and over the back of the loom.
 I attach a weight or big clip to the end and just let it hang.

 - It will just hang there until your cloth is advanced.
 Just ensure that it does not get tangled or bunched up along the way.